PDLT-University-of-York/test-split-site/docs/ultra/test.md

 There are various settings possible for Tests, including;

 - due date and attempt management
-- randomising questions and answers
+- randomising the order of pages, questions and answers
-- presenting marks and feedback to students
+- how marks and feedback are presented to students

 !!!
 Tip

-    Randomising questions will present all questions in the Test in a random order.
-If you want to randomly select a subset of questions, use a Question Pool.
+    Randomising questions will display **all questions** in the Test in a random order.
+If you want to randomly display a subset of questions, use a Question Pool.

 Edit settings in the **Assessment settings** panel: